JSitter/simple-docker-project/README.md

 CMD ["app.py"]
 ```

-This image is an Ubuntu system with python 3.6 installed
+This container uses an Ubuntu system with python 3.6 already installed.

-Run the command
+Build and tag the container:

 ```
 $ docker build -t my-python-project
 ```

-and
+Run the container:

 ```
 $ docker run my-python-project